SENTOSA BY NIGHT: 7 THINGS TO DO AFTER DARK

 To top it off, Sentosa also has a few themed restaurants that promise an immersive dining experience.
 Art junkies will love Museo, a restaurant that doubles up as a social painting studio.
 Japanese fanatics can expect a theatrical showcase from the teppanyaki counter at Syun.
 And for a surreal, aquatic eye-opener, dive into Ocean Restaurant that lets you dine with the fishes!

 The State Of Fun is a place of magic and wonder, with plenty of fantastic performances to tease the inner child in you.
-Watch the majestic Crane Dance (show at 8pm), a graceful tour de force of technology that exhibits a pair of massive, mechanical cranes dancing amidst water and light effects.
+Watch the new Magical Shores, a new interactive audio-visual spectacle at Siloso Beach.

 But for a true relic of Sentosa’s history, you need to catch the Wings of Time extravaganza (shows at 7.40pm and 8.40pm).
 Having evolved from the island’s storied Musical Fountain act that opened back in 1982, the Wings of Time is a levelled up rendition with laser effects, pyrotechnics, live action and fireworks, while preserving the original performance’s art of towering, dancing water features.
 It’s a thing of beauty that never gets old.